-- Artists, entertainers, and athletes – People who pursue arts or sports and make a living from it, including actors, singers, dancers, theater performers, movie directors, writers, coaches, etc.
+- Artists, entertainers, and athletes – People who pursue arts or sports and make a living from them, including actors, singers, dancers, theater performers, movie directors, writers, coaches, etc.

-As the term implies, mixed-income earners are those who earn income simultaneously from various sources—which could be from a business, profession, and employment.
+As the term implies, mixed-income earners earn income simultaneously from business, profession, or employment.

-According to BIR’s definition, these taxpayers are any two or all of the following: local employees, single proprietors, and professionals.
+BIR defines these taxpayers as any two or all of the following: local employees, single proprietors, and professionals.

 For example, you’re a mixed-income individual if you’re currently working full-time for an employer while having a sideline.

 Here’s another example from the BIR: a teacher employed in a school who works as a part-time tutor and runs a retail business.
-In such an instance, BIR requires mixed-income earners to register as a local employee, professional, and single proprietor all at the same time.
+In such an instance, BIR requires mixed-income earners to register as local employees, professionals, and single proprietors simultaneously.

-All foreign nationals who intend to work or start a business in the Philippines are required to register with the BIR, get a TIN, and pay and file taxes.
+All foreign nationals who intend to work or start a business in the Philippines must register with the BIR, get a TIN, and pay and file taxes.